Software License Agreement: Everything You Need to Know

 This paragraph explains that all prior terms are integrated into the agreement in its entirety, and any prior agreements are succeeded by the current agreement.

 If you need help with preparing a Software License Agreement or would like to speak to a qualified attorney in this area, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.